nstclair13/blog/_posts/2017-06-20-VFXinVancouverBanking.md

 ## Savings Accounts
-Overall, savings work the same way in both countries.
+Overall, savings accounts work the same way in both countries.
 Like the States, there is a limit of 6 transactions per month for savings accounts due to regulatory requirements, otherwise the account should be classified as a checking account.
 The same e-transfer options are used and just require an email of the sender to utilize, regardless of banking institution.
 CDIC also guarantees up to $100,000 per account in the event of the bank's failure.
 Lastly, interest rates are low, just like the States and a 0.10% to 1% interest rate (at the time of this post) is what you can expect to get from regular savings accounts.
 Again, prettyyy straight forward stuff.

 # Other Accounts